October 1, 2025

 Benjamin Parker

-You're probably overthinking how to present your design projects and this design portfolio website I'm sharing today with you is a sign that you don't have to overthink it.
+You're probably overthinking how to present your design projects.
+This design portfolio website shows you don’t have to overthink it.

-Benjamin Parker is a Los Angeles based art director and designer with a hefty amount experience on his CV.
-Coming from the advertising powerhouse TBWA, Ben now works on the iPhone Interactive Team at Apple.
+Benjamin Parker is a Los Angeles-based art director and designer with experience from TBWA and currently works on the iPhone Interactive Team at Apple.
 Pretty sick right?!

-What do you think of Ben's design portfolio website?
-Which parts do you think you'll want to incorporate into yours?
+What do you think of Ben's design portfolio?
+Which parts would you incorporate into yours?

 Score: 7.2/10